My Story: Disney World for Less

 by Teresa Pitman

 I am a big fan of one of the most expensive vacation places around - Walt Disney World.
 After several visits with my family (four kids) I know many ways to keep the costs down that might be helpful to other families.

 - Time your vacation carefully.
 If you go during the most popular seasons (Christmas, early summer) you will not only pay higher rates for hotels, but will have to deal with crowded parks that mean longer line-ups and less time enjoying attractions.
 During the slow times, not only are hotel rooms in general less expensive, there are often special deals offered.
-For example, when I went with my sister last February, we were able to take advantage of a buy one pass, get second pass half-price offer.
-My next trip is planned for late August, and we have hotel rooms booked (another special offer) within WDW for just $49 a night.
+For example, when I went with my sister last February, we were able to take advantage of a special offer.

 - Consider camping.
 If you like to camp, WDW has a great campground with reasonable prices and excellent facilities, including Disney movies shown at night and other entertainment.
 You are still on site, with easy access to the theme parks.

 - If camping isn't for you, you might consider staying outside the park.
 During the low season, you can often get hotel rooms for under $40 a night.
 You will probably be spending very little time in your room, so all you really want is a clean, safe place to sleep.

 Another alternative, especially if you have a large family or group, is to look into the options of renting a house or condo during your stay.
 There are a number of organizations in the Orlando area who will help you make the arrangements for this.
 The rates are often very reasonable especially if you want to be there a week or more.